sigasi/sigasi_insights/content/tech/monitor-optimize-memory.md

 ## Configuring the Java virtual machine

 If you use the standalone Sigasi Studio build, open the file named `sigasi.ini` in the installation directory.
 If you use Sigasi Studio as a plugin, open the file named `eclipse.ini`.
-In this file we’re only interested in the part that comes after the option `-vmargs`.
+In this file we're only interested in the part that comes after the option `-vmargs`.

 Here we can set the **maximum memory usage** using the `-Xmx` option, for example if you want to increase the memory usage to `2.5 GB`, you replace the existing entry with `-Xmx2560m`.